What is NEW Leadership?

 How do I apply?

-Online applications will open on Monday, February 2, 2015 and must be received no later than Friday, April 3, 2015 at 5:00 p.m.
-(PST) to be considered for our June 1 – 6, 2015 program.
+Online applications open in late fall or early winter and must be received by the due date specified to be considered for our Summer Institute.
 Mail-in applications will be made available by request.
-Students will be notified of their acceptance by Monday, May 11, 2015.
+Students will be notified of their acceptance in May.
 Early application is recommended.
 All NEW Leadership Nevada students are required to stay at UNLV for the duration of the program.
 We recognize that this program conflicts with some summer classes and family responsibilities; however, you must be able to commit to attending all of the sessions during the week.
 Because each day includes a full day of sessions, you will not be able to attend a class during this week.

 WRIN is interested in students who have been involved in a wide range of activities that are not necessarily “political” in the traditional sense.
 Even if you don’t see yourself as a leader, it’s likely you already are one and don’t yet realize it!
 We have found that the students who seem to benefit most are those students who have either just recently become involved in leadership activities or those who are looking for a way to get involved.
 Students who have extensive leadership experience have also benefited from attending NEW Leadership, both by learning new skills and sharing their knowledge with other students.